pieterdepiet/compiler/README.md

 Experimental project to learn assembly and other low-level stuff.

 ## Features:
-- Integers
+- Integers with math
 - Strings (very limited)
 - Type safety
+- Functions
-- Function definitions with return values and named arguments
+    - Return values
-- Function calls
+    - Named parameters
-- Integer addition/substraction
+    - Overloading
 - If, else if, else and comparisons
-- Limited object orientation
+- Some object orientation
+- Intermediate representation, universal file format for half-compiled code
+- Arrays, only local definition, can access and modify local array and pointers like argv
 ## In progress
-- Implement all comparisons
+- Arrays
 ## TODO:
 - [ ] Add import
 - [x] Implement classes